Kong/docs.konghq.com/app/_src/gateway/admin-api/index.md

 ---

-## Vaults Entity
+## Vaults Object

-Vault entities are used to configure different Vault connectors.
+Vault object are used to configure different Vault connectors.
 Examples of Vaults are Environment Variables, Hashicorp Vault and AWS Secrets Manager.

 Configuring a Vault allows referencing the secrets with other entities.
 For